Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: 3D well-posedness

-Exploiting the affine structure of the energy space $\Eb(\R^3)$, we also prove global well-posedness for a class of equations for which the associated nonlinear potential energy density $F(|\psi|^2)$ fails to be non-negative.
+Similar to the $2D$ case, the lack of a suitable notion of (renormalized) mass and the lack of sign-definiteness of the Hamiltonian energy $\mathcal{H}$ constitute the main obstacles for proving global existence. \\ Assuming that $F\geq 0$ allows one to control the functional $\En(\cdot)$, in terms of which the blow-up alternative in Proposition \ref{prop:LWP3d} is stated, by $\mathcal{H}(\cdot)$, see Lemma \ref{lem:identification Eb}.
+Global existence is proven following closely the method detailed in Section \ref{sec:global2D} for $d=2$. \begin{corollary} Let Assumption \ref{ass:D} be satisfied and in addition the nonlinear potential energy density $F$, defined in \eqref{eq:HamiltonianNLS} be non-negative, namely $F\geq 0$.
+Then, the unique solution constructed in Proposition \ref{prop:LWP3d} is global, i.e. $T^{\ast}=+\infty$. \end{corollary} This proves Theorem \ref{thm:main} for $d=3$. \\ Exploiting the affine structure of the energy space $\Eb(\R^3)$, we also prove global well-posedness for a class of equations for which the associated nonlinear potential energy density $F(|\psi|^2)$ fails to be non-negative.
 Such equations arise for instance in nonlinear optics to investigate self-focusing phenomena in a defocusing medium, see \cite{Barashenkov89, KL98, PelinovskySK}.
-A showcase model for such phenomena is \eqref{eq:NLS3d} with competing subcritical power-type nonlinearities satisfying Assumption \ref{ass:D} and further of the form
+A showcase model for such phenomena is \eqref{eq:NLS3d} with competing subcritical power-type nonlinearities satisfying Assumption \ref{ass:D} and having the form

 where $a_1,a_2>0$ and $0<\alpha_2<\alpha_1<2$.
 The defocusing nonlinearity is dominant for large intensities $|\psi|^2>>\rho_0$ and focusing phenomena occur for small intensities $|\psi|^2\leq \rho_0$ where $\rho_0$ is determined by the far-field.
 The case $\alpha_1=2$, $\alpha_2=1$ corresponds to the energy-critical cubic-quintic nonlinearity and is investigated in \cite{Killip16, KOPV}.
 As before, we set $\rho_0=1$, further as in \eqref{eq:c1}, it suffices to consider $c=1$ and upon scaling space and time $a_1=1$.
 We are hence led to consider nonlinearities of the type